isc-projects/bind9/doc/arm/reference.rst

    If set to ``yes``, DNSSEC validation is enabled, but a trust anchor must be manually configured using a :any:`trust-anchors` statement (or the :any:`managed-keys` or :any:`trusted-keys` statements, both deprecated).
-If there is no configured trust anchor, validation does not take place.
+If :any:`trust-anchors` is not configured, it is a configuration error.
+If :any:`trust-anchors` does not include a valid root key, then validation does not take place for names which are not covered by any of the configured trust anchors.

    If set to ``no``, DNSSEC validation is disabled.
 (Note: the resolver will still set the DO bit in outgoing queries indicating that it can